rmflight/documentNumbering/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of documentNumbering is to provide figure and table numbering in Rmd output formats that don’t normally provide figure numbers.
+The goal of `documentNumbering` is to provide figure and table numbering in Rmd / qmd output formats that don’t normally provide figure numbers.
 This package exists as an alternative to the number referencing provided by the [bookdown package](https://bookdown.org/yihui/rmarkdown-cookbook/figure-number.html).

 ## Installation